horankev/sfislands/README.md

 ## Summary of features

+1. The initial setting up neighbourhood structures can be frustrating for people who are eager to get started with fitting spatial models.
+    This is especially so when the presence of discontiguities within a geographical dataset means that, even having set up a neighbours list, the model will still not run without further awkward data manipulations.

-1. As an aid to setting up contiguity structures, particularly when islands are involved, the package has a function to quickly map any contiguity structure for visual inspection.
+2. As an aid to setting up contiguity structures, particularly when islands are involved, the package has a function to quickly map any contiguity structure for visual inspection.
 This can also be used to examine the output of `sfdep` contiguity functions.
 Such maps can be used to check if the structure makes sense, given the researcher’s knowledge about the geography of the study area.

-2. If there are some contiguities present which are not appropriate, or if you wish to add additional ones, there are functions to allow this to be done in a straightforward and openly reportable way.
+3. If there are some contiguities present which are not appropriate, or if you wish to add additional ones, there are functions to allow this to be done in a straightforward and openly reportable way.

-3. Once an appropriate neighbourhood structure is in place, different types of statistical tests and models can be performed. `sfdep` contains functionality to perform such test, and the output from `sfislands` can be used in its functions.
+4. Once an appropriate neighbourhood structure is in place, different types of statistical tests and models can be performed. `sfdep` contains functionality to perform such test, and the output from `sfislands` can be used in its functions.

-4. The contiguity outputs from `sfislands` can be directly used to fit different types of (multilevel) (I)CAR models using, for example, the `mgcv`, `brms`, `stan` or `INLA` packages.
+5. The contiguity outputs from `sfislands` can be directly used to fit different types of (multilevel) (I)CAR models using, for example, the `mgcv`, `brms`, `stan` or `INLA` packages.

-5. For `mgcv` in particular, the predictions of such models can be quite tedious to extract and visualise. `sfislands` can streamline this workflow from the human side.
+6. For `mgcv` in particular, the predictions of such models can be quite tedious to extract and visualise. `sfislands` can streamline this workflow from the human side.
 Furthermore, there is a function to draw maps of these predictions for quick inspection.

 ## Functions overview

-The following is a framework within which these functions could be used:
+The following is a framework within which the `sfislands` functions could be used:

 ### Step 1: Set up data (“*pre-functions*”)